OnionUI/Onion/README.md

 ### RetroArch UI improvements
 <img src="https://user-images.githubusercontent.com/16885275/154791260-d1a4d0b2-5582-45cc-a291-bead843a5171.png" width="350">

-- Compiled and partially rebuild by Eggs for incredible performances.
+- Compiled and partially rebuild by Eggs.
 Custom audio driver, scalers, display driver and input driver for mindblowing performances.
 - Customs cores
 - Everything is finetuned with the best settings in mind.
 - Crisp 640*480 resolution